RockyNiu/langchain-crash-course/README.md

       sudo apt update
       sudo apt install wslu
       ```
    - run the command with DISPLAY='ANYTHING'
       ```bash
       DISPLAY='X' gcloud auth application-default login
       ```
+- ollama
+   - Since WSL is not in the same network with host, you could not directly call localhost:11434 to query ollama.
+   But you could easily resolve this issue by enabling [mirrored mode networking](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).
+   - To enable mirrored mode networking, follow these steps:
+      - `wsl --update`
+      - Edit your WSL configuration file (.wslconfig) in your user profile directory (e.g., C:\Users\YourUsername\.wslconfig) and add the following lines:
+         ```text
+         [wsl2]
+         networkingMode = mirrored
+         ```
+      - `wsl --shutdown`
+      - restart WSL
 ---

 # LangChain Crash Course